Skip to main content

 How billing works

-• Firms can pay per workup as usage accrues.
+• Firms pay per case as usage accrues through the active pay-as-you-go subscription.

-• Firms can pre-buy credits in larger packs for discounted per-case economics.
+• Firms can pre-buy credits in larger packs for discounted per-case economics after billing is active.

 • Prepaid credits are used before pay-as-you-go usage.

-• Firm billing admins manage payment methods, invoices, and billing details through Stripe.
+• Firm owners manage payment methods, invoices, and billing details through Stripe.

 What consumes a credit

-A credit is consumed when Pete produces an attorney-ready workup for review.
-The workup can include case summary, condition context, evidence and citation mapping, gaps and conflicts, attorney decision areas, deadlines, source references, and draft work product when available.
+A credit is consumed when Pete first produces attorney-ready work for review on a case, including records-only cases that are ready before a C-file is attached.
+The case can include a summary, condition context, evidence and citation mapping, gaps and conflicts, attorney decision areas, deadlines, source references, and draft work product when available.

 What does not consume a credit